nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Editing a client

-1. Deleting a client while all clients are being shown
+1. Editing a client while all clients are being shown

     1. Prerequisites: List all clients using the `client -l` command.
 Multiple clients in the list.

-    2. Test case: `client -d 1`<br>
+    2. Test case: `client -e c/1 n/Charles m/92345678 e/charles@gmail.com`<br>
-       Expected: First client is deleted from the list.
-Details of the deleted client shown in the status message.
+       Expected: Client with client id 1 is edited to have new name Charles, new mobile 92345678 and new email charles@gmail.com.
+New name of the edited client shown in the status message.

-    3. Test case: `client -d 0`<br>
+    3. Test case: `client -e c/0 n/Barry m/12345678 e/harry@gmail.com`<br>
-       Expected: No client is deleted.
+       Expected: No client is edited.
 Error details shown in the status message.

+    4. Test case: `client -e c/1`<br>
+       Expected: No client is edited.
+Error details shown in the status message.

+    5. Test case: `client -e c/1 e/invalidArgument`<br>
+       Expected: No client is edited.
+Error details shown in the status message.

-    4. Other incorrect delete commands to try: `client -d`, `client -d x`, `...` (where x is larger than the list size)<br>
+    6. Other incorrect edit commands to try: `client -e`, `client -e n/Harry c/x`, `...` (where x is larger than the client list size)<br>
        Expected: Similar to previous.

 2. _{ more test cases …​ }_

 ### Finding a client

-1. Deleting a client while all clients are being shown
+1. Find client(s) while all clients are being shown

     1. Prerequisites: List all clients using the `client -l` command.
-Multiple clients in the list.
+Multiple clients in the list, at least one of which has the name Harry.

-    2. Test case: `client -d 1`<br>
+    2. Test case: `client -f n/Harry Ginny`<br>
+       Expected: All clients whose name has the word Harry or Ginny are listed.
+Number of listed clients shown in
+       the status message.

+    3. Test case: `client -f n/Harry Ginny e/harry@gmail.com m/12345 65432`<br>
+       Expected: All clients, if any, whose name has the word Harry or Ginny and whose email is harry@gmail.com and whose mobile is 12345 or 65432 are listed.
+Number of listed clients shown in the status message.

+    4. Test case: `client -f n/Harry c/1 n/Ginny`<br>
+       Expected: All clients, if any, whose name has the word Harry or Ginny and whose client id is 1 are listed.
-       Expected: First client is deleted from the list.
-Details of the deleted client shown in the status message.
+       Number of listed clients shown in the status message.

-    3. Test case: `client -d 0`<br>
+    5. Test case: `client -f n/&&invalidname`<br>
-       Expected: No client is deleted.
+       Expected: No client is listed.
 Error details shown in the status message.

+    6. Test case: `client -f abc`<br>
+       Expected: No client is listed.
+Error details shown in the status message.

-    4. Other incorrect delete commands to try: `client -d`, `client -d x`, `...` (where x is larger than the list size)<br>
+    7. Other incorrect find commands to try: `client -f`, `client -f c/x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.